pdefusco/CSA2CML/README.md

 * A Cloudera Streaming Analytics (CSA) DataHub with SQL Stream Builder
 * CDP Data Lake Permissions including Ranger and proper ID Broker Mappings

+Project Index

+1. Deploy Streamlit AMP in CML
+2. Create a streaming table in SQL Stream Builder
+3. Modify your dashboard to consume real time data from SSB
+4. Familiarize yourself with the Matrix Profile algorithm and embed it in the dashboard

 ## Part 1 - Deploy Streamlit AMP